Brayden-L/Brayden-L.github.io/_posts/2023-01-12-Giza Retrospective.md

 *Placing a Cam (Left), Approaching a Bolt (Right) [[Source 1](https://www.mountainproject.com/photo/118022317)] [[Source 2](https://www.mountainproject.com/photo/112149169)]*

 ## Multi-Pitch vs. Single-Pitch
 For a given trad or sport route, it may be composed of a single pitch or multiple pitches.
 A pitch typically ends at a logical rest such as a ledge, or for convenience sake before a large traverse or difficult section.
 A pitch is typically 80-120ft. long.
 Some climbs are single-pitch, and one simply climbs up and returns to the ground.
-Some climbs are multi-pitch where a series of pitchs are climbed.
+Some climbs are multi-pitch where a series of pitches are climbed.
 If the route tops out a formation the climbing team may walk off a less technical section of the formation, or opt for a series of rappels.

 The important thing to note here is that MP does a poor job providing adequate data for a multi-pitch climb.
 It lists only a single length and grade for the whole climb, providing no details for individual pitches.
 Typically a grade is given for the hardest pitch on the climb.
 The issue is that there is no way to tell if a 4 pitch 5.9 climb is 3 pitches of 5.4 and one 5.9, or 4 consecutive 5.9 pitches.
 The latter is much more difficult.
 Typically The details are provided in a description or comment on the climb, but this is entirely unstructured.